In a recent conversation with a very long standing friend she described my former life in terms I’d never considered before.

 That’s how I found out I wanted to be less of a bonehead nightmare.

-It’s a work in progress.
-We call these our character defects, though I think they have to be identified a little more specifically.
+It’s another work in progress.
+We program minded call these our character defects, though I think they have to be identified a little more specifically in doing the work.

 What was being built could never have endured the test of time because it was always a foundation of sand.
 I took too long.
 I wasn’t strong enough when I should have been.